genie-youn/TIL/JavaScript/axios와_global_interceptor.md

 **Is your feature request related to a problem?
 Please describe.**
 When create Axios instance, there is no way to reuse the global interceptor.
 The issue has been discussed in the past [(#993)](https://github.com/axios/axios/issues/993), but it is no longer in progress.
-So I re-arrange this issue.
+So I create this issue.

 ```javascript
 test("instance not have global interceptors", () => {